MJKWoolnough/memio/README.md

 }
 ```

-ReadMem holds a byte slice that can be used for many io interfaces
+ReadMem holds a byte slice that can be used for many io interfaces.

 #### func  Open

 ```go
 func Open(data []byte) ReadMem
 ```
 Open uses a byte slice for reading.
-Implements io.Reader, io.Seeker, io.Closer,
+Implements io.Reader, io.Seeker,. io.Closer,
 io.ReaderAt, io.ByteReader and io.WriterTo.

 #### func (ReadMem) Close